EversonRubira/EversonRubira/README.md

 </p>
 <br />
 <p>
-I'm a Systems Development student at Setúbal Polytechnic, passionate about coding, data analysis, and continuous learning.
-I enjoy solving bugs, optimizing code, and building useful solutions.
-Currently transitioning from international trade to the IT and data analysis field, I have been driven by my passion for technology, automation, and data-driven solutions since 2021.
+I’m a Systems Development student at Setúbal Polytechnic, passionate about coding, data analysis, and continuous learning.
+With a background in international trade, I’m transitioning to IT and data analytics, driven by my passion for technology, automation, and data-driven solutions since 2021.

-On this page, you'll find projects where I explore different technologies and improve my skills.
-Here are some of the areas I'm currently focusing on:
+	I enjoy solving bugs, optimizing code, and building efficient, scalable solutions.
+My projects explore different technologies as I continuously refine my skills.
+Some key areas of focus include:

-Java: Learning how to build robust applications with object-oriented programming.
+		•	Java: Developing robust applications with object-oriented programming.

-JavaScript​: Making websites more dynamic and interactive.
+	•	JavaScript: Creating interactive and dynamic web experiences.

-Python: Automating tasks and diving into data analysis using libraries like Pandas and NumPy.
+	•	Python: Automating tasks and analyzing data using Pandas and NumPy.

-Go: Exploring efficient programming and system design.
+	•	Go: Exploring efficient programming and system design.

-SQL/MySQL: Managing and organizing data through relational databases.
+	•	SQL/MySQL: Structuring and managing relational databases.

-Feel free to explore my projects and follow my journey in IT!
+	Feel free to explore my projects, check out the code, and share your thoughts!
+I appreciate feedback and discussions that help me improve.
+Let’s connect and grow together in the world of technology!
 </p>
 <br />